 In appearance, angels are zoomorphic, a blend of animal features or human and animal features.
 In the eyes of some early Christian Church fathers and lesser Christians, this was not altogether acceptable.
 Certain fathers of the Western Christian Church did not like the fact that angels had wings, an animal feature.

 One reticent early saint was St. John Chrysostom (c.
 349 – 407).
 How could nascent Christianity be burdened by so many winged creatures, all of whom were males?
-However, the opposite could be just as embarrassing.
+But the opposite could be just as embarrassing.
 How could a sacred text not shelter supernatural beings, despite their wings?
 Fortunately, it occurred to John Chrysostom that wings gave angels “sublimity.”
 Moreover, without wings, how could an angel be an intermediary between God and mere mortals?
-(See Angel, Wikipedia)“Not that angels have wings, but that you may know that they leave the heights and the most elevated dwelling to approach human nature.
+How could he be a prophet?
+(See Angel, Wikipedia.)“Not that angels have wings, but that you may know that they leave the heights and the most elevated dwelling to approach human nature.
 Accordingly, the wings attributed to these powers have no other meaning than to indicate the sublimity of their nature.”
 (See Angel, Wikipedia.)

 At any rate, we do swear on the Bible despite the presence of angels.
 As for Satan, the “shining one, morning star, Lucifer,” (see Strong’s Concordance [1822–1894], Wikipedia) he did lead rebellious angels.
 However, despite his fall from grace, Satan retained his name and, as Lucifer, the “morning star,” he remains the Christian counterpart to Roman mythology’s goddess Aurora, the goddess of dawn.